When you work and move to Denmark, you are covered by the Danish health insurance system.

 Telephone: +45 70 12 80 81

-If you have a Danish NemID you can apply online: Apply for the special health insurance card
+If you have a Danish MitID you can apply online: Apply for the special health insurance card

 If you need medical treatment during a temporary stay in an EU country, Norway, Iceland, Liechtenstein or Switzerland you need to present a valid European health insurance card to the healthcare provider.